 - 1. Declare a dependency on the Checker Framework artifacts, either from Maven Central or from a local directory.
-Find the existing <dependencies> section and add the following new <dependency> items: - (a) To obtain artifacts from Maven Central:
+Find the existing <dependencies> section (not within <dependencyManagement>, but somewhere else) and add the following new <dependency> items: - (a) To obtain artifacts from Maven Central: